cloudflare/workers-sdk/fixtures/workers-chat-demo/README.md

 - Change calls from `https://...` to `http://...`, and `wss://...` to `ws://...`.

-Also a reminder: you need to publish this worker (or even a plain worker named `edge-chat-demo`) before you can develop on it.
+Also a reminder: you need to deploy this worker (or even a plain worker named `edge-chat-demo`) before you can develop on it.
 That's a problem that we need to solve on our end, but this is a workaround for now.

 The original README follows -